Babatunde-Oduwole/Healthcare-Analytics/README.md

 ### Data Source

-The data for this project was gotten from kaggle.com, it contains informations such as patient names, blood ytpe, hospitals, insurance provider, and admission types, among others.
+The data for this project was gotten from kaggle.com, it contains informations such as patient names, blood type, hospitals, insurance provider, and admission types, among others.
 These datasets offer comprehensive information on patient care, and healthcare resource utilization.

 ### Tools

-1. MySQL - Data Analysis
+1. PostgreSQL - Data Analysis
 2. Power BI - Data cleaning and Visualization

 ### Data Cleaning/Preparation